Statistics for mission

-A user guide for the parish returns system can be downloaded here.
+A full and up to date user guide for the parish returns system can be downloaded from within the system.

 When should the data be submitted?

-Electoral Roll and Easter figures can be entered any time from around April for that year.
+Electoral Roll and Easter figures can be entered any time soon after annual general meetings are due to be complete.
 The rest of the data input opens at the end of September, but much of the information can't be completed until the end of the year.
 All data must be submitted by the end of January of the following year.

 Statistics Collection Tools